-Separate Domestic Abuse policies and procedures are currently being created and outline the Councils response specifically for members of the public, or staff, affected by domestic abuse.
+Separate Domestic Abuse policies and procedures have been created and outline the Councils response specifically for members of the public, or staff, affected by domestic abuse.
 Although in the main responses to disclosure of domestic abuse will be in line with this Policy, these separate documents must be referred to.